Alvin Curran

 Shin Far Shofar (2008) sound installation, natural sounds with electronics.
 Duration 21:33.
 Commissioned and presented by Contemporary Jewish Museum, San Francisco October 2008.
 Listen to excerpt 1 excerpt 2

 The Brooklyn Bridge Speaks Yiddish (2008), solo performance on sampler and midi keyboard.
-First performance produced by EMF New York City, October 2008.
+First performance at Judson Church, produced by EMF New York City, October 2008.

 Boletus Edulis: Musica Pendolare (2008), for portable instruments, brass bands, choruses, boom boxes, and commuter train.
 Duration 8 hours.
 First performance May-June 2008, in and around Bologna, produced by Massimo Simonini for Take the Cage Train.
-Listen to excerpt.
+Read program notes.
+Listen to excerpt

 Mumbai's Way (2008), solo performance on sampler and midi keyboard, for documentary video by Lino Greco and Gerardo Lamattina, first performance Aterforum Ferrara, June 2008

-Weil Die Erde in Meinem Körper War (2008), for the dance theater work by Wanda Golonka, with the Ensemble Modern.
+Weil Erde in Meinem Körper War (2008), for the dance theater work by Wanda Golonka, with the Ensemble Modern.
 First performance Schauspielhaus Frankfurt, April 2008.
+"Sound, bodies, space, and props in marvelous symbiosis...
+This wonderful evening of music theater is a widescreen elegy that packs a wallop"- Frankfurter Allgemeine Zeitung

 Octograms (2008), for any instruments, in unison.
-First performance Guy Livingston, on piano, with video by Newt Hinton.
-Excerpt from video.
+Duration 1'.
+First performance Guy Livingston, on piano, with video by Newt Hinton. video excerpt

 E Poi...
 (2007), for piano.
 Commissioned by the Network for New Music Ensemble on the occasion of Elliot Carter's 100th birthday.
-Duration 9:21.
+Duration 9'.
 First performance Marilyn Nonken, Philadelphia, January 2008.
-Listen to an excerpt.
+Score sample page Listen to an excerpt.

-wallsCAGEwalls (2007), solo performance on sampler and midi keyboard, for videos by Roberto Masotti, Duration 28 min.
+wallsCAGEwalls (2007; a/k/a Open Cage), solo performance on sampler and midi keyboard, for videos by Roberto Masotti, Duration 28'.
 First performance Milano Musica November 2007.

 On The Roads (2007), musique concrete for radio, on and about the ancient Roman roads.
+Duration 48'.
 Produced and first broadcast by Deutschlandradio Kultur October 2007.
 Listen to excerpt 1 excerpt 2 excerpt 3

 Conversazioni Geologiche (2007), for chorus, winds, percussion, and volcano.
 First performance eastern slope of Mt.
 Etna, July 2007, produced by the Centro Culturale Zo (Catania).
-“An enthralling and inspired sonic ‘dialogue”…the thrill of recognizing Apollo’s unexpected spark amidst the rocks and bushes.” - Sergio Sciacca (La Sicilia)
+“An enthralling and inspired sonic ‘dialogue”…the thrill of recognizing Apollo’s unexpected spark amidst the rocks and bushes. . .
+The encounter of primitive humanity with the great Mother Nature must have been just like this” - Sergio Sciacca (La Sicilia)

 Shofar 3 (2007), solo performance for shofar and live electronics, with 1-5 acoustic instruments optional.
+Duration 29'.
 First performance with brass trio, Experimental Studio SWR Freiburg June 2007.

-Triadic Limbo (2007), for keyboard or any three instruments.
+Triadic Limbo (2007), for piano and/or any three or more instruments.
+Duration 13'.
 First performance Alter Ego, Rome, May 2007.
+Score sample page.
 Listen to an excerpt performed by Royal Conservatory of Music composers orchestra; excerpt performed by ne(x)tworks.

 Maritime Rites Kinsale (2007), for multiple marching bands, rock group, and sampler and midi keyboard.
 First performance with Rulers of the Planet and local bands, the port of Kinsale, Ireland.

 Ninety-Nine (2006), for violin and soprano.
+Duration 1'.
 First performance New York Miniaturist Ensemble, New York, December 2006.

 Shofar 2 (2006), for shofar and electronics.
 First performance Tel Aviv, January 2007.
 Listen to an excerpt.

-Oh Brass On The Grass Alas (2006), for 300-500 brass band musicians.
+Oh Brass On The Grass Alas (2006), for 200-500 brass band musicians.
 Duration 40'.
 First performance Donaueschingen Festival, October 2006.
-Listen to excerpt 1 excerpt 2 excerpt 3 excerpt 4 excerpt 5 Watch video trailer at "listen" page.
+"A piece of controlled chaos" - Neue Zeitschrift für Musik sample page (3) sample page (8) sample page (14) Listen to excerpt 1 excerpt 2 excerpt 3 excerpt 4 excerpt 5 Watch video trailer.

 TransDadaExpress 2 - Extraordinary Renderings (2006), musique concrete for radio.
 Duration 32'.
 Produced and first broadcast by SWR2, Baden-Baden.
 Listen to excerpt 1 excerpt 2.